 - What differentiates this concept from existing research?

-- What additional insight does your work and the underlying concept bring to the materials science?
+- What additional insight does your work and the underlying concept bring to materials science?

 This statement will be seen by editors and reviewers and will help ascertain the significance of the research.
 The statement should not be a summary of the work reported, as in the article abstract.
 If the paper is accepted, this statement will also be published.
 Please note that papers cannot be peer-reviewed without this statement.

-Authors are encouraged to identify areas in the field where further developments are imminent or of urgent need, and any areas that may be of significance to the community in general.
+Reviews should report a balanced current account of key developments within a particular facet of materials science research, with critical insight into the topic area covered.
+Simple literature surveys are not suitable for publication.
+Authors are encouraged to identify areas in which further developments are imminent or of urgent need, and any areas that may be of significance to the community in general.
 Reviews are typically six to eight printed journal pages in length.
+Reviews should not contain unpublished original research.

 Focus articles

-Materials Horizons Focus articles are educational articles that can take the form of either an editorial or review article.
-They are designed to address topic areas which are often misunderstood or require greater explanation.
+Focus articles are educational articles that can take the form of either an editorial or a review article.
+They are designed to address topic areas that are often misunderstood or require greater explanation.

 Comments